 A lot of watches nowadays have integrated heart rate monitors.
 The sensors are usually on your wrists where they can most accurately measure your heart rate.
 And, just like the GPS watches, they are most often used in workouts.

-Knowing your heart rate during workout will help you adjust the intensity of your exercise so you can achieve the best results.
+Knowing your heart rate during a workout will help you adjust the intensity of your exercise so you can achieve the best results.
 If it’s too slow, you can step up your game, and vice versa; if your heart is racing it’s time to slow down a bit.

 Some of the most popular watches with heart rate sensors are made by Polar and Fitbit.
-And if you only need to measure your heart rate they are a better option than smart watches.
+And if you only need to measure your heart rate they are a better option than smartwatches.
 That is because they are often cheaper, their batteries last longer and they have a much simpler user interface.

 Pedometers are a very popular technology nowadays.
-They are used to track the number of the steps you’ve taken, which can be particularly useful if your favorite workouts are running and walking.
+They are used to track the number of steps you’ve taken, which can be particularly useful if your favorite workouts are running and walking.

 These are the watches that reflect just how far technology has come.
-You can receive texts and emails, answer calls and talk to your phone’s assistant, and all without using your smartphone.
+You can receive texts and emails, answer calls, and talk to your phone’s assistant, and all without using your smartphone.
 And they also have integrated most of the technologies that we’ve already talked about.
 You just need a smartwatch, and who wouldn’t want to own one?

 And of course, you can also get these watches from brands that manufacture and sell computers and smartphones.
-Samsung, LG and ASUS are the best ones, and their watches run on Android.
+Samsung, LG, and ASUS are the best ones, and their watches run on Android.
 If you are an iPhone user, you should also know that you have options other than Apple.
-Motorola, Fossil and Samsung all produce watches that are fully compatible with iOS 11, and they are often cheaper than the famous Apple Watch.
+Motorola, Fossil, and Samsung all produce watches that are fully compatible with iOS 11, and they are often cheaper than the famous Apple Watch.

 So, there you have it.
 Watches are not just watches anymore, but tech gadgets we wear to help us live better and healthier lives.
 What’s your next watch?